LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/game/README.md

 But before you arrive, you must boost your Zorph Wisdom to at least level 3, ...or else the Dieties of The Altar of Yezzeron will not accept you!

-Press the return key to begin your journey

 Current Status:
 You are 3 miles away from The Altar of Yezzeron
 Your health is at 100 percent
 Your Zorph Wisdom is at level 1

 You continue walking through dark corridors...